Deep Neural Networks and Tabular Data: A Survey: Introduction

+Evidently, apart from the the core challenges of inference, generation, and interpretability, there are several other important subfields, such as working with data streams, distribution shifts, as well as privacy and fairness considerations that should not be neglected.
+Nevertheless, to navigate the vast body of literature, we focus on the identified core problems and thoroughly review the state of the art in this work.
+We will briefly discuss the remaining topics at the end of this survey.

+Beyond reviewing current literature, we think that an exhaustive comparison between existing deep learning approaches for heterogeneous tabular data is necessary to put reported results into context.
+The variety of benchmarking data sets and the different setups often prevent comparison of results across papers.
+Additionally, important aspects of deep learning models, such as training and inference time, model size, and interpretability, are usually not discussed.
+We aim to bridge this gap by providing a comparison of the surveyed inference approaches with classical -- yet very strong -- baselines such as XGBoost~\cite{XGBOOST}.
+We open-source our code, allowing researchers to reproduce and extend our findings.

-\begin{enumerate} \item a thorough review of existing scientific literature on deep learning for tabular data \item a taxonomic categorization of the available approaches for classification and regression tasks on heterogeneous tabular data \item a presentation of the state-of-the-art as well as an outlook on promising paths towards tabular data generation \item an overview of existing explanation approaches for deep models for tabular data \item a discussion on the main reasons for the limited success of deep learning on tabular data. \item a list of open challenges related to deep learning for tabular data. \end{enumerate}
+In summary, the aims of this survey are to provide: \begin{enumerate} \item a thorough review of existing scientific literature on deep learning for tabular data; \item a taxonomic categorization of the available approaches for classification and regression tasks on heterogeneous tabular data; \item a presentation of the state of the art and promising paths towards tabular data generation; \item an overview of existing explanation approaches for deep models for tabular data; \item an extensive empirical comparison of traditional machine learning methods and deep learning models on multiple real-world heterogeneous tabular data sets; \item a discussion on the main reasons for the limited success of deep learning on tabular data; \item a list of open challenges related to deep learning for tabular data. \end{enumerate}

-Thus, data science practitioners and researchers will be able to quickly identify promising starting points and guidance for the use cases or research questions at hand.